treytomes/php_sample/README.md

 # References

 * [This](https://developer.okta.com/blog/2018/12/06/crud-app-laravel-react) tutorial was useful in getting started.
 I left off the authentication bits, and most of the second half of the React tutorial once I got the hang of how it works.

-# TODO
-* Error handling in Laravel!
-* List out the files that are different from the frameworks.